-For tax purposes, each asset in the group is treated as being sold separately and gain and loss for each asset is computed separately.
+For tax purposes, each asset in the group is treated as being sold separately.
+Gain and loss for each asset is computed separately.

-Real or depreciable property held over one year before being sold are subject to special tax treatment under Section 1231 (to be covered later).
+Real or depreciable business property held over one year before being sold are subject to special tax treatment under section 1231.